 Call tracking has been around in a simple form for a number of years.
-While it was rudimentary compared to current methods, businesses have always been asking, “How did you hear about us?” to first time callers and writing it down on a piece of paper for many years!
+While it was rudimentary compared to current methods, businesses have always been asking, “How did you hear about us?” to first-time callers and writing it down on a piece of paper for many years!

-Call tracking software has evolved since the phone was first used for businesses, and there are now more advanced ways to determine how a lead found your business’s phone number and which advertising channel caught your customers eye.
+Call tracking software has evolved since the phone was first used for businesses, and there are now more advanced ways to determine how a lead found your business’s phone number and which advertising channel caught your customer's eye.

-Their answer to how they got your information is typically the last touchpoint they encountered (and majority of the time they usually just say Google) This is called “last touch attribution” and gives 100% of the credit for a sale or a conversion to the last touchpoint a customer encountered.
+Their answer to how they got your information is typically the last touchpoint they encountered (and the majority of the time they usually just say Google) This is called “last touch attribution” and gives 100% of the credit for a sale or a conversion to the last touchpoint a customer encountered.

 Early call tracking software allowed marketers to set tracking numbers for their marketing campaigns and count how many calls each campaign brought in.
 Each type of campaign – online and offline – got its own tracking number.
 Newspaper ads had a different number than billboards or radio ads - whilst PPC ads had different numbers than those from the company’s website.
 The number the customer called showed which source drove the conversion.

-However, fast forward to today, and we know a customers path to purchase is much more complex than it once was.
-What if a customer see’s your Facebook ad, then searches your business on Google, clicks a PPC ad and then finally calls from your local Google My Business listing?
+However, fast forward to today, and we know a customer's path to purchase is much more complex than it once was.
+What if a customer sees your Facebook ad, then searches your business on Google, clicks a PPC ad, and then finally calls from your local Google My Business listing?

 Large enterprise businesses trying to track sales and marketing data and small businesses looking to improve their local SEO both can benefit from call tracking software.
 Essentially any business that is running multiple campaigns and looking to see where their traffic and leads originated from.